 Dear Members and Friends of Trinity,

-+Thank You for your continuing generous support of Trinity.
-Your giving of your time, work, and finances
++Thank You for your continuing generous financial support of Trinity.
+We are blessed to be a blessing.

 Prayer for Ukraine: As we witness the horrific events in Ukraine, we turn toward each other and turn to God in prayer.
 We seek a peaceful resolution to the destruction and death we see.
 We pray for wisdom of our world leaders.
 We pray for comfort and relief for so many who have lost loved ones.
 We pray for those who stand for justice and peace and refuse to give into the threat of extermination.
 For most of us this is new.
 Not many of us were alive or remember the 1940’s in Europe, but now we have an idea of what that was like.
 We pray for an end to war.
 More than ever, we need to come together and be the Beloved Community God has called us to be.
 May God lead us into the future and show us how God can make “all things new”. -Prayers Ascending, Pastor Randy Wilburn, Bridge Pastor